31 January 2018

 I've uploaded my fonts.
 How do I get Typefi to activate them?

 While font management utilities like Extensis Suitcase Fusion, Monotype Font Explorer X, or FontBase can auto-activate fonts for InDesign, none of these tools support InDesign Server.
 Instead, activating fonts for InDesign Server is done using document installed fonts—that is, fonts in a "Document Fonts" folder located in the same folder as the InDesign template.
 These fonts are temporarily activated whenever the template is opened, and turned off when the job completes.

 Use the InDesign Package command to create a "Document Fonts" folder on your local computer (make sure that both Copy Fonts and Include Fonts and Links from Hidden and Non-Printing Layers are selected).

-Note: Double-byte fonts (typically Chinese, Japanese, and Korean) and subscription fonts (for example, Adobe Fonts) are excluded from packaging due to licensing restrictions.
-For more information on subscription font limitations, see Can I use fonts from my Adobe Fonts (Typekit) or Monotype Library subscription with Typefi Cloud? below.
+Note: Double-byte fonts (typically Chinese, Japanese, and Korean) and subscription fonts (for example, Adobe Fonts) cannot be packaged due to licensing restrictions.
+For more information on subscription font limitations, see Can I use fonts from my Adobe Fonts (Typekit) or Monotype Mosaic with Typefi Cloud below.

 Tip: If your organization uses Extensis Universal Type Server to organize and distribute your fonts, you may be able to use Extensis FontLink to automatically identify and match your template fonts using the Gather Fonts action in your Typefi workflow.
 Contact your IT department to check if FontLink is available.